Parents and Carers should contact school as soon as possible (preferably before 9am) on the first day of their child's absence by:

 These requirements are in line with our safeguarding procedures.

-The leave of absence form must be completed for any absence other than sickness.
+The exceptional circumstances request form must be completed for any absence other than sickness.
 Please note that this form must be received by school at least 10 school days before the absence.

 - Music examinations